jhidding/adhesion-code/adhesion_example.md

 ![Shapes of tetrahedra.
 Here we list all possible shapes a tetrahedron can take, given that we put a threshold on the length of the edges.](figures/node-classes.svg){#fig:node-classes}

-Note that there are many species of kurtoparabolic points.
-The ones listed under 'kurto-parabolics' have all their vertices connected by short edges.
-Most of these would show walls ending in voids, but there is one, kurto-parabolic *e*, which has a filament (and three wall segments) ending in a void.
+Note that there are several species of kurtoparabolic points.
+The ones listed under 'kurtoparabolics' have all their vertices connected by short edges.
+Most of these would show walls ending in voids, but there is one, kurtoparabolic *e*, which has a filament (and three wall segments) ending in a void.

 There is a sixth tetrahedron for which the simple classification of void, wall, filament or cluster is ambiguous, namely wall type *c*.
 One of the faces of this tetrahedron would classify as a filament, but looking at the connectivity of the vertices this tetrahedron would classify as a wall.
 At such a tetrahedron a filament runs into a wall.